elmtree-askmo/cloudcannon-app/content/faq.md

         is English but you can change that to your chosen language that we currently support.
 We will add new languages over time.
     - question: Is QuickTakes free to use?
+      answer: >-
-      answer: "<p>The basic QuickTakes app is free to use.
-We will be introducing paid features in the near future.
-So please stay tuned!
-We've found that our student users get a lot of value by being able to focus on the lecture and not spend as much time taking notes - which leads to better understanding of the material and hopefully better grades - so some aspects of QuickTakes will always be free.</p><p>\_</p><p>We've found that our student users get a lot of value by being able to focus on the lecture and not spend as much time taking notes - which leads to better understanding of the material and hopefully better grades - so some aspects of QuickTakes will always be free.</p>"
+        <p>The basic QuickTakes app is free to use up to 90 minutes per week,
+        every week!
+If you need more time for recording an individual lecture or multiple lectures you can purchase QT Boosts in increments of 90 minutes for US$1.99 each.
+Boost minutes are good for up to 30 days so they won’t go to waste if you don’t use them all in any given week and will rollover into the next week.
+We will be providing additional paid subscription features in the near future.</p><p>We've found that our student users get a lot of value by being able to focus on the lecture and not spend as much time taking notes - which leads to better understanding of the material and hopefully better grades - so some aspects of QuickTakes will always be free.</p>
     - question: My QuickTakes “errored out” or the QuickTake was inaccurate.
 Why?
       answer: >-
         When there is an error processing a recording the QuickTake will come